Niklas199304/DevOps/README.md

 ## Preview @ www.grizzlar.de/devops  Password: Preview1234
+## The Beta Version 1.0 will be released in March 2026
+## The First Alpha Versions are currently being tested by Test-Users.
+If you would like to become a Test User, please send me an email at n.bloemen@grizzlar.de.

 # DevOps Lounge ✨🧭

 **DevOps Lounge** is the public hub for the DevOps ecosystem: release notes, changelogs, supported versions, app compatibility, and roadmap highlights.